-All receivables and payables in EDP T2A are included as transactions in F.8 in FA, thus present in EDP T3B.
-In the FA also other transactions, not included in EDPT2A - i.e. not included in WB, are booked.
-Adjustments that should be done to reconcile the transactions between the tables are listed in table below, figures for 2011-2014.
+Accrual adjustments are harmonized between EDP table 2A and 3B.
+All receivables and payables for the main units in table 2A are included as transactions in F.8 in financial accounts, thus present in table 3B.
+In the financial accounts additional transactions, not included in table 2A - i.e. not included in working balance, are listed in the table below, figures for year 2019-2022.